Kluvens/Computer-Science/Networking/application-layer.md

 A website consists of:
 - an HTML file
 - many other objects including photos
+- the time required to fetch one object = time to setup TCP connection + RTT for sending GET request and receiving response + time to tear down TCP connection

 Non-persistent HTTP (HTTP 1.0): response time
 - at most one object sent over TCP connection and then the connection is closed